I spent my time at work holed up in my executive office—inviting only senior-level people in for their opinions, or to see what they were working on.

 But know now: servant leadership is a journey with a beginning and no end.
 It’s about constant improvement and introspection—it’s a state of permanent transformation.

 The same is true about culture.
 There is no point of completion, no closing chapters, or final brushstrokes—an equitable, inclusive culture is an ever evolving masterpiece.
 Dreamed up by those you serve.

-Creating an environment of inclusion & belonging begins with leadership, more specifically servant leadership.
+Upholding diversity, inclusion, and belonging begins with leadership, more specifically servant leadership.